mary-grace/community-pulse-source/content/episode/burnout-p2.md

 +++
-Description = "The return of guests [Jessica Fish](https://twitter.com/fishica) and [John Willis](https://twitter.com/botchagalupe) to discuss recognizing burnout and dealing with it.
-Hosted by Mary Thengvall, Jason Hand, and PJ Hagerty." aliases = ["/11"] author = "Mary" categories = ["burnout"]
+Description = "[Jessica Fish](https://twitter.com/fishica) and [John Willis](https://twitter.com/botchagalupe) return more discussions around burnout.
+This time, Jason, Mary, and PJ talk to them about recognizing burnout in both yourself and others, and how to deal with it." aliases = ["/11"] author = "Mary" categories = ["burnout"]